-If you don’t already have a website for your business, you probably know that you need one.
-But whether you’re already set up or not, here are some tips on what to avoid.
+Even if you don’t already have a website for your business, you probably know that you need one.
+But whether you’re already set up or not, here are some tips on what NOT to do.

 1. Spelling and grammar errors